 - A 500 mile circumnavigation of Sardinia with Barry Shaw

 - 3 crossings of the Irish Sea of between 45-57 nautical miles – from Anglesey to the Isle of Man, from the Llyn Peninsula to Wicklow in Ireland and from Holyhead to Dublin.
 All the crossings were done in strong following ( or side) winds.
 The Llyn- Wicklow Crossing was on New Years Day, one of the shortest ( and coldest) days of the year.

 - A crossing from mainland Scotland to Shetland, via the Orkney islands and Fair Isle

 - Kayaking 120 miles from London to France in 50 hours & kayaking from Russia to Japan in a series of open water crossings – both with Sarah Outen.
 See the film on ‘This is the Sea 5′

-- With Barry Shaw, becoming the first people to kayak 1000 miles around ‘Isla Grande’, Tierra Del Fuego – a remote windswept Patagonian island.
+- Becoming the first people to kayak 1000 miles around ‘Isla Grande’, Tierra Del Fuego – a remote windswept Patagonian island, with Barry Shaw.